eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Business Partner Kit/Documentation BPDM/page_use-cases.md

 ### Example request call

 The request should be made first to check Catenea-X api for checking the identifier first.
-This request will be handled by metadate controller and will provide all available identifier type in particular enviroment.
+This request will be handled by metadata controller and will provide all available identifier type in particular enviroment.

 Request: